thofma/WhereIsMyDocstring.jl/README.md

 ## Usage

-The provides the `@docmatch` macro, which allows one to simulate the behaviour of ```` ```@docs``` ```` blocks interactively.
+The package provides the `@docmatch` macro, which allows one to simulate the behaviour of ```` ```@docs``` ```` blocks interactively.
 This is helpful in case a function has many different methods and docstrings, and one wants to include a specific one.
 In particular in the presence of type parameters, this can be a frustrating experience due to https://github.com/JuliaLang/julia/issues/29437.
 Here is a simple example:

 ```
 julia> using WhereIsMyDocstring